cjdoris/pAdicExtensions/docs/template-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The actual field associated to F, if there is one.
+The actual field associated to `F`, if there is one.

 <a id="Embedding"></a><a id="Embedding--FldPadTmpl--etc"></a><a id="Embedding--FldPadTmpl--FldPad"></a>